housework-robot/main/S02_mount_lerobot_brain/S02E05_brain_ transplant.md

-# 1. Two approaches of robot brain transplant
+# 1. The robot brain transplant surgery

 The subject of this article is the brain transplant surgery on the Stanford Aloha robot.